Linedev-Web/Linedev-Web/README.md

 💡 Always exploring new technologies to push my creativity further.
 🔥 Passionate about building modern, efficient, and beautiful web applications.
 🎮 Gamer at heart, curious by nature, and a lifelong learner.
-💬 Ask me about **Laravel, Vue, TailwindCSS, Node.js, or modern web architecture.**
+💬 Ask me about **Laravel, ReactJs, TailwindCSS, Node.js, or modern web architecture.**
 📫 Reach me at **Latchere.y@gmail.com**

 ---